 Dave (or David) Arch is a British pianist, conductor, arranger and composer who has enjoyed a prolific career covering a broad spectrum of music.He is probably best known as the Musical Director and arranger for BBC Television’s Strictly Come Dancing, a role he took over in 2006.
-He has just completed his 16th series of the hit show and in 2014, he and the rest of the production team were recipients of a collective special BAFTA Craft award.
-He was also the Musical Director for ITV for the last eleven Royal Variety Performances, including it’s hundredth anniversary at the Albert Hall.
+He has just completed his 17th series of the hit show and in 2014, he and the rest of the production team were recipients of a collective special BAFTA Craft award.
+Since 2011 he has also been the Musical Director for ITV for the last twelve Royal Variety Performances, including it’s hundredth anniversary at the Albert Hall.
+In May 2023 he was music consultant for King Charles’ Coronation at Westminster Abbey.

 Dave has been active in the recording studio for his whole career.
 He released an album of his own music in 2016 called ‘Coming Home‘ which features approximately 80 of the UK’s finest musicians and in 2022 released an album on the Linn label called True Colours, a collaboration with long time associate John Parricelli.